-Section 6.1 - Measuring
+Section 6.1 - Measuring (ON TRIAL CHANGES - JUNE, 2017)

-- (a) At the discretion of the team, dogs jumping less than 14 inches may be measured by the measuring Judge and a second official (Judge, AFA Representative or an experienced official appointed by the accredited AFA Representative) during times designated by the host club.
-A dog must be entered in the competition in order to have its height recorded on a Height Card Application. - (b) If the judge determines that a team is not jumping at the correct height in a round robin format, the team shall forfeit all heats run at the improper jump height.
-In the case of an elimination format, the team shall be excused. - (c) The judge may at any time measure a dog. - (d) Once the dog is measured, the Judge is under no obligation to remeasure the same dog in the same competition (except in some cases when the dog's height is challenged refer Section 6.4 below) - (e) If a dog is re-measured and the measuring Judge determines a mistake has been made the team shall in no way be penalised.
-However, the team will be required to jump the proper height for any remaining heats. - (f) Measurements are to be open to public observation. - (g) Only one (1) handler per dog shall be allowed in the measuring area. - (h) Aggression during measurement will not be tolerated and Section 9.3 (Aggressive Dogs) will be observed. - (i) A team's height dog deemed to be "NOT MEASURABLE" by the measuring Judge may be excused from competition. - (j) Height measurements are to be recorded and signed by the measuring Judge.
-In cases where multiple judges are measuring, once a dog's height has been measured and recorded by either judge that shall be the dog's official jump height for that competition, regardless of which ring the dog may run in.
+- (a) At the discretion of the team, height dogs may be measured by the measuring Judge and a second official (Judge, AFA Representative or an experienced official appointed by the accredited AFA Representative) during times designated by the host club. - (b) If the judge determines that a team is not jumping at the correct height in a round robin format, the team shall forfeit all heats run at the improper jump height.
+In the case of an elimination format, the team shall be excused from the competition. - (c) The judge may, at any time, conduct the first measure of a dog at a competition. - (d) Once the dog is measured, the Judge is under no obligation to remeasure the same dog in the same competition (except in some cases when the dog's height is challenged - refer Section 6.4 below) - (e) If a dog is re-measured for a second time in a competition and the measuring Judge determines that the first measure was incorrect, a mistake has been made the team shall in no way not be penalised for heats completed in accordance with the first measure.
+However, the team will be required to jump the proper height second measure height for any remaining heats run with that dog as the height dog. - (f) Measurements are to be open to public observation, but interference to the process is not permitted, including any distraction to the dog in the measuring judge's opinion.
+Photographing or video recording of the measure shall be at the measuring judge's discretion. - (g) Only one (1) handler per dog shall be allowed in the measuring area. - (h) Aggression during measurement will not be tolerated and Section 9.3 (Aggressive Dogs) will be observed. - (i) A team's height dog deemed to be "NOT MEASURABLE" by the measuring Judge may be excused from competition.

+(i)-Height measurements are to be recorded and signed by the measuring Judge on the official timesheet.
+A dogs height that has been measured and recorded by any judge shall be the dog's official jump height for that competition, regardless of which ring the dog may run ib, subject to 6.4 below.